shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 # Experience
-- as an end itself
+Experience as an end itself

 ---